PrateekaBhat/pr-sentinel/README.md

             ↓
 Score mapped to release risk + decision (policy.py)
             ↓
-Path routing selects the API and Performance/Security specialists as applicable (others are skipped if no matching files)
+Path routing selects the API specialist;
+other specialists run only if changed paths match their domains
             ↓
 Repository docs relevant to the PR are retrieved via RAG
             ↓